Xceptance/xlt-jmeter-suite/README.md

 # XLT Test Suite with JMeter Support

 ## Overview
-The JMeter based Performance Test Suite is build on the basic ideas of [Apache JMeter](https://jmeter.apache.org/index.html) but with reworks in many areas to make it compatible with [XLT](https://www.xceptance.com/de/xlt/).
+The JMeter based Performance Test Suite is built on the foundational concepts of [Apache JMeter](https://jmeter.apache.org/index.html).
+However, it incorporates significant modifications in various areas to ensure seamless compatibility with [XLT](https://www.xceptance.com/de/xlt/).

-Bottom line, you record, edit, and maintain your tests in Jmeter, but you will use XLT to run and evaluate your tests.
-This gives you excellent debuggability because you can utilize the XLT features to see nicely what has been executed, requested, and fetched.
+Essentially, you will continue to use JMeter for recording, editing, and maintaining your tests.
+The key difference lies in the execution and evaluation phase, which will be handled by XLT.
+This integration provides enhanced debugging capabilities, as you can leverage XLT's features to gain clear insights into the executed actions, requests, and responses.

 ## Requirements
 * Java Version 17 or higher
 * An existing `.jmx` file for test execution.
 This can be created with [JMeter](https://jmeter.apache.org/).
+* There are several `.jmx` example files for usage at `<testsuite>\config\data\jmeter`

 ## How To Use
 1. Clone this test suite